Ryan Sproul

-Ryan Sproul (born January 13, 1993) is a Canadian-born professional ice hockey defenceman.
-Born in Canada, he is currently playing with HC Kunlun Red Star of the Kontinental Hockey League (KHL) and represented China at the 2022 Winter Olympics.
+Ryan Sproul (born January 13, 1993), is a Canadian-born professional ice hockey defenceman.
+Born in Canada, he is currently playing for HK Poprad of the Slovak Extraliga.

+He represented China at the 2022 Winter Olympics.
 Sproul was drafted 55th overall by the Detroit Red Wings in the 2011 NHL Entry Draft.

 Playing career

 Junior

 Following his first season with the Sault Ste.
 Marie Greyhounds of the Ontario Hockey League (OHL), Sproul was selected in the second round, 55th overall by the Detroit Red Wings in the 2011 NHL Entry Draft.

 During the 2011-12 season, Sproul was the third-leading scorer for the Greyhounds and was third amongst all OHL defensemen with 54 points.
 Sproul recorded 23 goals and 31 assists in 61 games for the Greyhounds.

 During the 2012–13 OHL season, Sproul was the Greyhounds' second-leading scorer and led all OHL defensemen with 66 points.
 Sproul recorded 20 goals and 46 assists in 50 games.
 Sproul was rewarded for his outstanding play during the season by being named to the OHL's First All-Star Team.
 Sproul was awarded the Max Kaminsky Trophy as the most outstanding defenceman in the Ontario Hockey League.